exyi/diplomka/diplomka/text/A-axA-attachements.md

 The directories with code contain a brief README.md file with setup instructions.
 Each Python script writes out how it is used when executed with the `--help` option.

+The source code is also available online at GitHub: <https://github.com/exyi/diplomka>).
+Complete pre-computed data files partitioned by basepairing class are available online at <https://basepairs.datmos.org/tables/> (about 10GiB in total).

 ## Dependencies and build instructions

 The data processing scripts are written in Python, and we have verified that it works on versions 3.11 or 3.12.